framoncg/framoncg/README.md

 - 👋 Hi, I’m @framoncg
 - 👀 I’m interested in AI, Deep Learning, Software Development
-- 🌱 I’m currently learning Docker, GitHub Actions, Linux Kernel
+- 🌱 I’m currently learning Docker, Bash, PHP
-- 📫 How to reach me: via my work email.
+- 📫 How to reach me: framon.98@outlook.com

 <!---
 framoncg/framoncg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.